ruleDecision Summary

 Woody stems from rosemary act like free skewers for kabobs and add strong, piney smoke on the grill.
 That structure holds up beside peppers or grilled tomato slices when heat is high and burgers are flipping fast.

-Fine stems and tiny leaves on thyme burn and dry out quickly on a hot grate.
+Fine stems and tiny leaves on Thyme burn and dry out quickly on a hot grate.
 The flavor is pleasant but much lighter, so it tends to disappear beside charred meats unless you mix big handfuls into marinades or compound butters.

 ecoRosemary